K-25: Codename

 The codename "K-25" was a combination of the "K" from Kellex, and "25", a World War II-era code designation for uranium-235 (an isotope of element 92, mass number 235).
 The term was first used in Kellex internal reports for the end product, enriched uranium, in March 1943.
 By April 1943, the term "K-25 plant" was being used for the plant that created it.
 That month, the term "K-25 Project" was applied to the entire project to develop uranium enrichment using the gaseous diffusion process.
 When other "K-" buildings were added after the war, "K-25" became the name of the original, larger complex.

 Research and development

 Diffusers

 The highly corrosive nature of uranium hexafluoride presented several technological challenges.
-Pipes and fittings that it came into contact with had to be made of, or clad with nickel.
-This was fine for small objects, but impractical for the large diffusers, the tank-like containers that had to hold the gas under pressure.
+Pipes and fittings that it came into contact with had to be made of or clad with nickel.
+This was feasible for small objects but impractical for the large diffusers, the tank-like containers that had to hold the gas under pressure.
 Nickel was a vital war material, and although the Manhattan Project could use its overriding priority to acquire it, making the diffusers out of solid nickel would deplete the national supply.
 The director of the Manhattan Project, Brigadier General Leslie R. Groves Jr., gave the contract to build the diffusers to Chrysler.
-In turn, its president, K. T. Keller assigned Carl Heussner, an expert in electroplating, the task of developing a process for electroplating such a large object.
+In turn Chrysler president K. T. Keller assigned Carl Heussner, an expert in electroplating, the task of developing a process for electroplating such a large object.
 Senior Chrysler executives called this "Project X-100".